• Considering a Midwife?

 Again, if you have local farmers who raise meat, try them out; find them at local Farmer’s Markets.
 For those who don’t like meat or seafood, or avoid it, bulk up on other sources of protein and iron – there are lots to choose from.

-Chicken Livers Salmon
+Chicken Livers blood shell lightning Salmon blood brain sunlightning

-Ground beef Shrimp
+Ground beef blood lightning Shrimp shrimp brain lightning

-Pork roast Octopus (cause why not?)
+Pork roast blood lightning Octopus (cause why not?)blood lightning

 Dried Goods